-4/30/17 Update: Thanks to a couple of sharp readers who noticed an issue with this article, it has been updated.
-The previous text that was wrong is now
+Critical Update: Thanks to a couple of sharp readers who noticed an issue with this article, it has been updated.
+For transparency and clarity, the previous text that was wrong is now

 crossed out, with the updated information below.